sliu750/Data-Visualization-Team-Project/README.md

 # Greenhouse Gas Emissions

 With this in mind, let's first look at greenhouse gas emissions.
 Greenhouse gases come from sources such as rice production, livestock farming (especially cows), fertilizer production, and fossil fuel consumption.
 The most common greenhouse gases are carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O).
-There is the well-known greenhouse effect, where such greenhouse gases trap heat on the Earth, contributing to rising global temperatures and more extreme weather.
+These gases intensify the well-known greenhouse effect, where such greenhouse gases trap heat on the Earth, contributing to rising global temperatures and more extreme weather patterns.
 It is estimated that around one-quarter of the world's greenhouse gas emissions come from agriculture.

 <iframe src="https://public.tableau.com/views/gas_emssion/Sheet4?:showVizHome=no&:embed=true"
         width="1200"